vanloc1808O19/Fireworks/README.md

 # Fireworks
 2022 Lunar New Year is coming!
 In order to celebrate it, I tried to write a simple program for stimulating fireworks.
+This is a simple program using OOP and SFML.

 # Build
 There is already a release for this project on GitHub.